 A lodge is located in the picnic area near the beach.
 The lodge features a stove, refrigerator, microwave, and rest rooms along with a rustic fireplace.
 It was built by the Work Progress Administration in 1938 with an extensive renovation in 1998, which included accessibility for those with disabilities.
 This impressive historical facility is a great place for such group events as wedding receptions, company picnics, and family reunions.
 The lodge may reserved online through the park reservation system.

 Clear Lake State Park has one of the most popular campgrounds in the Iowa state park system.
 The modern rest room and shower facilities and a trailer dump station are present for camper convenience and enjoyment.
 Advance campsite reservations can be made online through the park reservation system.
-One third of the campsites are still available on a first-come, first-serve basis.
+One fourth of the campsites are still available on a first-come, first-serve basis.

 Lake Activities (swimming, boating, fishing)